 In March of 2009, Ian Morrish was watching The Secret Millionaire TV programme on which was featured a holiday home for children with short lives, and their families, in Blackpool.
 Moved by this story - and rather than choosing to simply donate to the cause – he contacted the holiday home organisers to see if there was anything the AV industry at large could do to help.
 Approximately 14 months later, Ian and his team had created a cinema room in one of the log cabins donated by The Secret Millionaire.
 This initial success, and Ian’s acknowledgement of how the cinema was appreciated, led to him contact Together for Short Lives, a large UK charity with 54 children’s hospices under its umbrella.
 After several meetings and conversations, Together For Cinema was born and set a target to complete 25 cinema room installations by the end of 2020.
-In September 2020, TFC achieved this goal with a combined installation value amounting to well over half a million pounds.
+In September 2020, Together For Cinema achieved this goal with a combined installation value amounting to well over half a million pounds.

 Who are the Together For Cinema team and its partners?

 Together For Cinema is the ‘coming together’ of the AV industry for the common goal of giving back to the community.
 TFC is extremely fortunate to work with many hugely supportive individuals and companies.
-As well as founder and front man Ian Morrish, below is a list of several key individuals and partners who contribute to making TFC and its projects a reality.
+As well as founder and front man Ian Morrish, below is a list of several key partners who contribute to making TFC and its projects a reality.

-Eight operational partners offer everything from insurance services, accounting assistance, website development, warehousing, networking and public relations.
+Seven operational partners offer everything from insurance services, accounting assistance, website development, warehousing, networking and public relations.
 TFC is fortunate to have enough support to cover many of the day-to-day operational activities that the organisation would otherwise struggle to maintain sufficiently.

 The key to the completion of any cinema installation rests in the ability to secure the services of qualified and passionate installers.
 TFC has been fortunate to work many high-calibre individuals and companies over the past few years, and the professional results they achieve surely speak for themselves.
 Taking on one of TFC’s projects is a huge commitment.
 Every installer testifies to the profound effect the experience of working on one of these hospice cinemas has upon them.
 Additionally, CEDIA has been integral in helping TFC reach out to its membership.
 The enviable result means access to a stream of highly-skilled, professional installers with whom to engage.